deep-sea-tactics/robot/README.md

 ### Server
 This is the main controller.

-it hosts the web service and the robot hooks into it.
+It hosts the web service and the robot hooks into it.
 It also handles data processing and external devices such as controllers.

 ### Client
 This is the website.
 It acts as a user-friendly UI for managing the robot and viewing data sent out by the server.